Residency Program in Behavior

 - Provide experience in designing and implementing at least one and potentially two research projects in clinical animal behavior.
 This research experience will lead to at least one publication in an approved peer-reviewed journal that is first-authored by the resident.
 The resident may also engage in other research activities in collaboration with clinicians associated with the VMTH.

-- Provide limited training in the understanding, diagnosis and treatment of cases in the Neurology Service and the Avian-Exotic Service by means of rotations through these Services.
-Experience in other Services (Medicine, Equine) may be arranged according to the interests and background of the resident.
+- Provide limited training in the understanding, diagnosis and treatment of cases in other services in the VMTH as appropriate.
 Such arrangements will be made through clinicians associated with these other Services.